-The Ann & Roy Butler Hike-and-Bike Trail is a 10.2-mile long path that forms a continuous loop around Lady Bird Lake, a reservoir encompassing a six-mile stretch of the Colorado River.
+The Ann and Roy Butler Hike-and-Bike Trail is a 10.2-mile long path that forms a continuous loop around Lady Bird Lake, a reservoir encompassing a six-mile stretch of the Colorado River.
 The trail is jointly maintained by the City of Austin Parks & Recreation Department and a collective of nonprofit groups.
 The trail is Austin’s most popular recreational area, with over 4.4 million visits annually.

 One characteristic that makes Austin a uniquely attractive place to live is the prominent presence of natural features in the city’s urban center.
-The Ann & Roy Butler Hike-and-Bike Trail represents the best that Austin has to offer: outdoor recreation, scenic beauty, and a diverse mix of people.
+The Ann and Roy Butler Hike-and-Bike Trail represents the best that Austin has to offer: outdoor recreation, scenic beauty, and a diverse mix of people.
 Standing here on a pleasant day, you can see people of all ages hitting the trail, and hundreds of colorful kayaks and stand-up paddleboards dotting the surface of the water (motorboats are strictly prohibited).
 But the trail and the lush landscape surrounding it did not happen overnight; they are the hard-fought result of decades of work by both public and private institutions.

 Lady Bird Lake is actually a reservoir of the Colorado River formed to provide a source of cooling water for the now-decommissioned Holly Power Plant in East Austin.
 Prior to the reservoir’s creation in 1960, the banks of the wild river were stripped bare by frequent flash floods.
 The damming of the river, which allowed the flow of water to be regulated, paved the way for the creation of a recreational park.